A ‘Selena’ story: Local MHAFB medic selected for premier performance troupe. Master Sgt. Kevin Wallace

 Like Selena, Hernandez’s father, Raul, was an avid musician and sang to Hernandez and her siblings.
 During her freshman year at Norta Vista High School in Riverside, Hernandez grew a passion for singing and that flame has been burning progressively brighter ever since.

 During a deployment in 2010, Hernandez recalled when Tops In Blue came to perform at her deployed location and inspired her.
-With five years in the Air Force and currently attending Airman Leadership School, Hernandez said she’s very busy with her career, but felt she should try out for the troupe anyways, and succeeded.
+With five years in the Air Force and currently attending Airman Leadership School, Hernandez said she’s very busy with her career, but felt she should try out for the troupe anyway, and succeeded.

 “I was deployed and really stressed out and went to see Tops In Blue when they performed, it really brought my morale back up,” said Hernandez, who had already tried out for the troupe in 2009 and didn’t make the cut.
 “I knew then I had to try out again, and seeing them perform gave me the courage to go for it.
 It paid off because I got selected the second time.”